qmk/qmk_firmware/docs/reference_glossary.md

 The software that controls your MCU.

 ## git
-Versioning software used at the command line
+Versioning software used at the command line.

 ## GitHub
 The website that hosts most of the QMK project.
 It provides integration with git, issue tracking, and other features that help us run QMK.